kuzzleio/kuzzle-enterprise-probe/README.md

 The probe `probe_watcher_2` will act like this: it watches documents and messages sent to index `some index` and collection `some data collection`.
 If, and only if, a document/message matches the provided filter, then the probe will increment a document counter (there is no attribute to collect).

-Then, each 1 hour, a new measure document will be written, looking like this:
+Then, every 1 hour, a new measure document will be written, looking like this:

 ```json
 {